luciotato/LiteScript/devel/source-v0.8/ASTBase.lite.md

 Any token other than 'separator' means 'end of list'

             if no .opt(separator)
                 # any token other than comma/semicolon means 'end of comma separated list'
                 # but if a closer was required, then "other" token is an error
                 if closer, .throwError "Expected '#{closer}' to end list started at line #{startLine}, got '#{.lexer.token.value}'" if consumedNewLine, .lexer.returnToken()
-              break # else ok, end of list
+                break # if no error, end of list end if
-            end if

 optional newline after comma